 - BriteCore-UI: The frontend for BriteCore (Vue.js app)

 - BriteIntegrations: The plugins registry (API)

 - The user requests a web page that supports plugins.

 - BriteCore-UI makes an API call to BriteIntegrations to discover the plugins available for that page (if any).

-- BriteIntegrations returns a list with the available plugins URLs.
+- BriteIntegrations returns a list with the available plugin URLs.

-- BriteCore-UI loads each plugin in a hidden iframe in the page.
+- BriteCore-UI loads each plugin in a hidden iframe on the screen.

 - BriteCore-UI and the plugins communicate via Penpal.

 BriteCore communicates with the plugins through a mechanism built on top of the browser’s window.postMessage API.
 This mechanism allows the main window to call a set of functions and read any data available in the interface exposed by the iframe during the plugin initialization.
 It also allows the iframe to emit events up to the main window.
 We can think about this communication as message passing since in both cases the parties involved can send any data they want to each other and work together to perform a task.